abhishek-kumar-code/Redfish_Public/Specification.md

 ### Common naming conventions

 The Redfish interface is intended to be easily readable and intuitive.
 Thus, consistency helps the consumer who is unfamiliar with a newly discovered property understand its use.
-While this no substitute for the normative information in the Redfish Specification and Redfish Schema, the following rules help with readability and client usage.
+While this is no substitute for the normative information in the Redfish Specification and Redfish Schema, the following rules help with readability and client usage.

 Resource Name, Property Names, and constants such as Enumerations shall be Pascal-cased
 * The first letter of each word shall be uppercase with spaces between words shall be removed  (e.g., PowerState, SerialNumber.)